%pip install -q validmindQuickstart for knockout option pricing model documentation

 This notebook assumes you have basic familiarity with Python, including an understanding of how functions work.
 If you are new to Python, you can still run the notebook but we recommend further familiarizing yourself with the language.

-If you encounter errors due to missing modules in your Python environment, install the modules with pip install
+If you encounter errors due to missing modules in your Python environment, install the modules with pip install, and then re-run the notebook.
+For more help, refer to Installing Python Modules.

 New to ValidMind?

-If you haven’t already seen our Get started with the ValidMind Library, we recommend you explore the available resources for developers at some point.
-There, you can learn more about documenting models, find code samples, or read our developer reference.
+If you haven't already seen our documentation on the ValidMind Library, we recommend you begin by exploring the available resources in this section.
+There, you can learn more about documenting models and running tests, as well as find code samples and our Python Library API reference.

-Signing up is FREE — Register with ValidMind
+Register with ValidMind

 Key concepts